innoteq/django-resto/README.rst

 Installation guide
 ------------------

-django-resto is tested with:
+django-resto is tested with Django ≥ 1.8 and all supported Python versions.

-- Django 1.4 (LTS) and 1.8 (LTS),
-- all supported Python versions (except Python 2.5 for Django 1.4).

 1. Download and install the package from PyPI::